AksheKumar/Akshekumar.github.io/index.md

 ## Welcome to my Git hub webpage

-##### I am a computer science student. pasionate about the paradigm shifts and new emerging technologies in the field of computer sciecen, to do something good for the society.
+##### I am a computer science student. passionate about the paradigm shifts and new emerging technologies in the field of computer science, to do something good for the society.

 ### Education